FabianGosebrink/offering-solutions-html/homepage/content/blog/2020-10-06-securing-an-electron-app-implemented-with-angular-using-oidc-and-oauth2.md

 ## What we will use

 In this blog post we will use the OAuth2 / OIDC Angular library [https://www.npmjs.com/package/angular-auth-oidc-client](https://www.npmjs.com/package/angular-auth-oidc-client) to secure our app against a Security Token Service.
-To determine which platform we are on we can use the [ngx-device-detector](https://www.npmjs.com/package/ngx-device-detector).
+To determine which platform we are on we can use the [ngx-device-detector](https://www.npmjs.com/package/ngx-device-detector) and for the communication between renderer and main we use [https://www.npmjs.com/package/ngx-electron](https://www.npmjs.com/package/ngx-electron).

 ## Configuring the authentication library